 The rate of pay is $15.00 per hour.

 FWS Application Process

-- Students can apply for FWS positions by viewing open positions on our website and contacting the department or agency supervisors.
+- Students can apply for FWS positions by viewing open positions in our Career Services Management Platform, Handshake.

 - If hired, a student must complete all required forms and provide all required documentation before he/she can start working.